-No performance rights or performance options were granted to senior executives of the Downer EDI group under the 2006 long term incentive plan.
+No performance rights or performance options were granted to senior executives of the Downer EDI Group under the 2006 long-term incentive plan.
 Details of unissued shares under rights and options are as follows:

-Issuing entity Number of shares Class of shares Exercise price \$ Expiry date 1 Performance options Downer EDI Ltd 1,081,584 Ordinary 6.72 10 November 2013 Performance rights Downer EDI Ltd 341,221 Ordinary - 10 November 2013
+Number of Class of Exercise Issuing entity shares shares price \$ Expiry date 1 Performance options Downer EDI Ltd 1,081,584 Ordinary 6.72 10 November 2013 Performance rights Downer EDI Ltd 341,221 Ordinary - 10 November 2013

-1Subject to the satisfaction of certain performance hurdles as noted in section 4.5.1 of the remuneration report, securities vest on 30 June 2010 and will be exercisable at any time up to the seventh anniversary of the 10 November 2006 grant date.
+^{&#}x27;Subject to the satisfaction of certain performance hurdles as noted in section 4.5.1 of the remuneration report, securities vest on 30 June 2010 and will be exercisable at any time up to the seventh anniversary of the 10 November 2006 grant date.